 Five Little Pumpkins was illustrated by Dan Yaccarino.
 This book pairs the familiar nursery rhyme with vivid illustrations.
 Kids will soon be chanting and singing along with this one!

 If You’re Spooky and You Know It was written by Aly Fronis and illustrated by Jannie Ho.
 Kids will love to get up and move to this seasonal twist on the familiar song, while the fun characters in the illustrations are sure to entertain them as well.
+Fun With Mama’s 4 year old daughter absolutely adores this book and it is amongst her favorite Halloween books for kids.

 Learning About the Halloween Traditions and Symbols of the Holiday